 Sometimes a nice cuddle on the couch is all you're really looking for so a full blanket might not be your best bet.
 A heated throw blanket gives you all the things you love about a blanket but in a smaller dose.

 This throw has a faux sherpa lining so it's soft and fluffy.
-It has three warm settings and a three hour auto shut-off function so you don't need to worry if you've left it on.
-Beside providing you with some seriously comfortable couch time, this throw has a six foot cord so you have plenty of room to get to a power source and it's machine washable.
+It has three warm settings and a three-hour auto shut-off function so you don't need to worry if you've left it on.
+Besides providing you with some seriously comfortable couch time, this throw has a six-foot cord so you have plenty of room to get to a power source and it's machine washable.
 To safely wash your electric blanket at home, be sure to follow the care instructions to avoid any damage.Continue to 5 of 8 below.

 05 of 08